Skip to content

 Short answers, pulled from the story.

-Guyana achieved independence from the United Kingdom as a dominion on the 26th of May 1966 and became a republic on the 23rd of February 1970 remaining a member of the Commonwealth.
+Guyana achieved independence from the United Kingdom as a dominion on the 26th of May 1966 and became a republic within the Commonwealth on the 23rd of February 1970.
+It had been governed as British Guiana with a plantation-style economy until the 1950s.